High-order Phase Transition in Random Hypergrpahs: Proof of the main theorem

+Since we only expose the $r$-sets in $\R_S$, each new edge $F$ brings in exactly $m$ new $s$-sets to $\l$.
+Before the process is halted, for each $s$-set $S$ that we are going to explore its neighborhood, we have

-Note that each new edge $F$ brings in $\binom{r}{s}-1$ new $s$-sets to $\l$ as the definition of $\R_S$.
-When we run the New Search algorithm, there are two possibilities.
-One is that the condition $|\R_s|<(1-\epsilon){n\choose r-s}$ is never satisfied.
-In this case, the process will continue until $\l=\emptyset$.
-The output is a connected component.
-We have the following lemma. \begin{lemma} The probability that the New Search outputs a connected component is $1-z+O(\epsilon)$, where $z$ satisfies
+We say a component is {\em small} if its size is at most $O(\ln n)$; it is {\bf large} if its size is $\Omega(\binom{n}{s}/(\ln n)^{2s})$.
+When we run the algorithm GBPH, there are two possibilities.
+One the that the Halting condition is satisfied at some time.
+We will show in this case we get {\it a large connect component.} (see Lemma \ref{l:super2}).
+The other one is that the condition is never satisfied.
+In this case, the algorithm will end up with $\l=\emptyset$ and output a connected component.
+We have the following lemma. \begin{lemma} The probability that the Halting condition is never satisfied and GBPH outputs a connected component is at most $(1+o(1))z$, where $z$ satisfies $0<z<1$ and